laurabnths/Variability_of_eigentlich/README.md

 By replicating their analysis for the German equivalent eigentlich, the present paper aims to contribute to that understanding as well.
-The inspection of eigentlich shows a wide range of variability with almost 170 different variations ranging from mono- to trisyllabic forms.
+The inspection of eigentlich shows a wide range of variability with almost 170 different variations, including mono-, di-, and trisyllabic forms.
 By means of mixed-effects modeling, the predictors of the word’s variation were analyzed.
 The tokens appear shorter in duration and form with a higher speech rate, when being followed by highly predictable words, and when being preceded by pauses or words of low surprisal.
 Feature sharing and low paradigmatic uncertainty of the preceding word accompanied less reduced forms.
 Overall, the findings emphasize the importance of the context’s syntagmatic and paradigmatic probabilistic information for variation processes, which supports the Smooth Signal Redundancy Hypothesis by Aylett and